Top 7 Facts About El Tigre Waterfalls Monteverde

 How Many Waterfalls Can You See at El Tigre Waterfalls?

 There are four main waterfalls you can see at El Tigre Waterfalls Monteverde.
-However, during the rainy months between May and November, you may see up to ten waterfalls throughout the course as the heavy rain forms new waterfalls along the way.
+However, during the rainy months between May and November, you may see up to ten waterfalls as the heavy rain forms new waterfalls along the way.

 The four main waterfalls are between 15 and 30 meters tall (50 to 100 feet).
 And even though they are far smaller than what you would find in other waterfall sites in Costa Rica, such as La Paz Waterfalls, they’re still gorgeous.

-“El Tigre Waterfall” is the main waterfall on the course, and this beautiful 30-meter drop (100 feet) is visible year-round.
+“El Tigre Waterfall” is the principal waterfall on the course, and this beautiful 30-meter drop (100 feet) is visible year-round.
 However, its breathtaking, monumental force is more prominent during the rainy months.

-Since the hike is reasonably technical and relatively long, I recommend it for eight or older kids.
+Since the hike is reasonably technical and relatively long, I recommend it for seven-plus kids.
 Camila, my daughter, and Said, her cousin, were nine when we made this trip, and fatigue was starting to overwhelm them when we reached the last waterfall.
+Luckily, we chose the half-day tour instead of the big hike, so the trekking ended right there, where we jumped on horses for the final part of the trip.

 Can You Swim in El Tigre Waterfalls?